 SO, YOU GOT SICK – NOW WHAT DO YOU DO?

 If you do catch a little something this winter, don’t stress, if you’re immune system is in tip top shape, you should fight it super quickly and be back to yourself in no time.
 In fact, getting minor illnesses are a sign things are working.
 The symptoms you experience when exposed to illness and bugs, this is a sign your immune system is doing it’s job and working.
 It’s all about how quick and effective your immune system is at fighting the sickness.
 Follow the above rules and really put a strong focus on lots of rest, de-stressing, staying hydrated and remember, please try to stay at home and at the very least cover your mouth if you are around other people – both of which are quite thoughtful in avoiding getting others sick!
 When it concerns supplements for acute care with the purpose of shortening the duration of the illness or upon exposure to someone ill, I personally put a strong focus on zinc (in the form of zinc acetate lozenges), quality vitamin C and elderberry syrup – this routine always works in allowing me to fight illness much, much quicker, if it ever even fully takes hold!
+I also recently added this immune supporting supplement to my repertoire.

 If you are fighting a stomach flu or possible exposure to pathogens from food, I encourage taking charcoal supplements (2 capsules every few hours upon first symptoms), stay hydrated with plenty of clear liquids, such as pure filtered water and broth, you can drink ginger tea to ease nausea and be sure replenish electrolytes and increase your probiotics to restore what was lost.